RainerMtb/cuvista/README.md

 ## Typical Performance

-On a RTX 3060 graphics card a typical video in FullHD resolution (1920 x 1080) should be processed at 75-100 frames per second, including decoding, stabilizing and encoding.
+On a RTX 3060 graphics card a typical video in FullHD resolution (1920 x 1080) should be processed at around 100 frames per second, including decoding, stabilizing and encoding.

 # Using CUVISTA
 For Windows you can get the latest version from the [Releases](https://github.com/RainerMtb/cuvista/releases) page.
 Just download, unzip and run either ```cuvista.exe``` on the command line or ```cuvistaGui.exe``` for a windowed user interface.